Here are some frequently asked questions about Color Data. Also, you can learn about the scientific methodology and design of the database.

 While several population databases have been developed for genetic data, relevant phenotypic information such as health history and risk models are not always available.
 Color Data includes aggregated genetic and self-reported phenotypic information related to hereditary cancer and hereditary cardiovascular conditions from 54,000 individuals who took a Color test.
 Our user-friendly interface allows researchers to easily execute their own queries with filtering, and the results of these queries can be shared and downloaded.

 Data includes two types of information: genetic and self-reported phenotypic.
-The genetic information includes 30 genes associated with hereditary cancer, 30 genes associated with hereditary cardiovascular conditions, and polygenic scores for common, complex diseases.
+The genetic information includes variants identified in 30 genes associated with hereditary cancer, 30 genes associated with hereditary cardiovascular conditions, and polygenic scores for common, complex diseases.
+Variants in these genes are classified according to the American College of Medical Genetics and Genomics (ACMG) standards and reflect the variant’s classification at time of database release.
+Variants can be reclassified when new information becomes available; the database snapshot may not, therefore, reflect the variant’s current classification.
 The self-reported phenotypic information includes demographics such as sex, age, and ethnicity, along with health history and risk models.
 All information is de-identified and shared in aggregate.

 For version 2, we expanded Color Data to include a variety of other features and data modalities including: